madhavsullad/dummy_python_repo/README.md

-# Dummy Repo For Python Tut conducted in DSU
+# Dummy Repo For Python Tutorial conducted in DSU